Double strangeness pentaquarks and other exotic hadrons in the $\Xi_b \to \Xi\ J/\Psi\ \phi$ decay: The decay: formalism

-In this chapter we will study the $\Xi_b\to\Xi~J/\psi~\phi$ decay, as a possible reaction to look for a double strangeness pentaquark via vector-baryon channel.
-And first of all, we will look at Dalitz plots, i.e. at the two-body invariant mass distributions of the three possible pairs of particles $(J/\psi\phi,~J/\psi\Xi,~\phi\Xi)$, what will make clear that there exists a good possibility to detect exotic hadrons and not only pentaquarks $P_{css}$.
+In the present work we investigate the $\Xi_b\to\Xi~J/\psi~\phi$ decay as a possible process to look for a double strangeness pentaquark, coupling strongly to a vector meson-baryon pair, in the $J/\psi \Xi$ invariant mass.
+We will first inspect the Dalitz plots representing the regions of two-body invariant mass distributions of the three possible pairs of particles $(J/\psi\phi,~J/\psi\Xi,~\phi\Xi)$ to show that there exists a good possibility to detect not only pentaquarks $P_{css}$, but other exotic hadrons as well.

-From the relativistic kinematics of a three body decay the Dalitz plot can be generated, which represents the available invariant mass for the different pairs of particles.
-So if we explore the Dalitz plots for the $\Xi_b\to\Xi~J/\psi~\phi$ reaction (Fig. \ref{Fig:Dalitz}) we can see whether the different exotic resonances lie inside the kinematically allowed region.

-On the first two Dalitz plots (Fig. \ref{Fig:Dalitz} (a) and (b)) the dashed vertical line corresponds to the mass predicted for the $S=-2$ pentaquark and the shadowed zone shows the variations of its mass of $\simeq\pm50~{\rm MeV}$ due to theoretical uncertainties.
-We note that, if the pentaquark with double strangeness, discussed later in this work, appears inside the allowed kinematical region, then it may contribute with an important peak in the corresponding invariant mass distribution.
+In the first two Dalitz plots represented in Fig. \ref{Fig:Dalitz} (panels (a) and (b)) the dashed vertical line corresponds to the mass of the $S=-2$ pentaquark predicted by our $VB$ model ($4633$ MeV) and the shadowed zone shows the variations of its mass of $\simeq\pm50~{\rm MeV}$ accounting for theoretical uncertainties.
+It is clear that the invariant mass range of the $J/\psi \Xi$ pairs covers amply the region where our double strangeness pentaquark is predicted and it should therefore leave a signal in their spectrum.

-Other examples of exotic states are the $X$ meson resonances, which can be observed in the observed in ${J/\psi\phi}$ invariant mass.
-Dalitz plots (Fig. \ref{Fig:Dalitz} (b) and (c)) show that five $X$ resonances lie inside the permitted kinematical region, namely the $X(4140)$, $X(4160)$, $X(4274)$, $X(4550)$ and the $X(4700)$.
-In spite of the fact that all five may be detectable, we will not consider the last tree states since there is at the moment no theoretical model that describes them.